 If Rome was worshipped alongside its emperor in the Imperial Cult, this, of course, means that Rome itself was a Roman god.
 Furthermore, being an empire built by aggressive military expansion it is not hard to imagine Rome as a god of fortresses.
 That having been said, there appears to be another facet to this title.
 Mars was the Roman god of war.
 Interestingly, Mars, the god of war, was the founding deity of Rome.12 And the Romans believed themselves to be Mars’ descendants.
 Here one can see how deified Rome, an empire believed to be descendants of the god of war, is a god of fortresses.13

 Every Prophecy Fulfilled!
-Daniel Chapter 11:39 Commentary: “He [the Willful King]. . . will greatly honor those who acknowledge Him.
+A Fulfilled Eschatology Interpretation and Commentary of Daniel Chapter 11:39: “He [the Willful King]. . . will greatly honor those who acknowledge Him.
 He will make them Rulers over many People and will distribute the Land at a Price.”

 Julius Caesar was succeeded by Caesar Augustus, the second head of the beast.
 In order to legitimize his claim to the throne, Augustus, the willful king, promoted the deification of his predecessor and fought a series of battles in order to bring his father’s murderers to justice.
 After slaying these assassins, Augustus divided the responsibilities of government among his allies and the veterans of Augustus’ army were settled in municipal lands after having evicted the previous landowners in fulfillment of v.
 39: “[He] will greatly honor those who acknowledge him.
 He will make them rulers over many people and will distribute the land at a price.”14

 Every Prophecy Fulfilled!
-Daniel Chapter 11:38-39 Commentary: “He [the Willful King] will Honor a God of Fortresses; a God unknown to His Fathers He will honor with Gold and Silver, with Precious Stones and Costly Gifts.
+A Covenant Eschatology Exposition and Commentary of Daniel Chapter 11:38-39: “He [the Willful King] will Honor a God of Fortresses; a God unknown to His Fathers He will honor with Gold and Silver, with Precious Stones and Costly Gifts.
 He will attack the Mightiest Fortresses with the help of a Foreign God.”

 Verses 38-39 both seem to be fulfilled in the establishment of imperial cult during Augustus’ reign.
 The reigning Caesar was the high priest of the imperial cult and therefore presided over the worship of his predecessors, himself and his empire.
 As the high priest of the imperial cult one can see how Caesar Augustus honored Rome, a god of fortresses, a god unknown to his fathers.
 Furthermore, the creation and reconfiguring of temples to the worship of Caesar and Rome required money, here on can see how Augustus honored this god of fortresses with “gold and silver, with precious stones and costly gifts (Daniel 11:38).”
 In the military campaigns mentioned below, I will address how v.
 39 was fulfilled when Caesar Augustus attacked the mightiest fortresses with the help of this new foreign god, Rome.